-Programmatic advertising is truly customer-centric, with ever more intelligent, tailored, and potentially personalized messages delivered at the right time to the right people.
 In this guide, we’ll share a comprehensive introduction to the programmatic ecosystem, breaking down all of its key components and how they relate to one another.
-You’ll walk away with a more confident understanding of this complex topic, and the insights you need to add a programmatic strategy to your digital marketing toolkit.
+With the insights you’ll gain, you’ll be better equipped to add programmatic marketing to your digital marketing toolkit.

 What is programmatic advertising?